 How to Get Mental Health Help Without Insurance

-- Do you know how to get mental health help without insurance?
-Millions of uninsured Americans may have trouble finding needed care.
-Learn about your options.
+- Do you know how to get mental health help, even if you don't have insurance?
+Millions of uninsured Americans may have trouble finding needed care, but you may be able to find options.

 Mental Health Services Cost

 The cost of mental health services is not dramatically lower than the cost of other professional medical care, and many of the medications people use to manage their mental health come at a premium price that’s above the national average.

 In addition to these higher than usual costs, mental health treatment is likely to last over the long term, which may drive costs higher still.
 Managing the expense without insurance can be extremely difficult, especially for those whose mental health issues reduce their ability to work.
 Fortunately, resources exist to help get mental health help without insurance.

 If you are living without health insurance, you know how worrying it can be to need medical or mental health care.
 Inpatient care in a hospital, nursing home or residential treatment center can cost over $1,000 a day for many conditions, with many additional costs for outpatient follow-up care, medications and transportation to and from necessary office visits.